By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Our Expert Team only posts reviews about the products that they’ve personally used, tested, and tried.
 Our methods for content creation and product sourcing for reviews and blogs are rooted in audience understanding, subject matter knowledge, and thousands of hours of research.
 All of our Experts are certified fitness professionals of the highest merit.
 We will never accept free products from manufacturers in exchange for favorable reviews.

 Today’s smart bathroom scales do more than just measure your weight.
 Smart scales can provide you with a complete picture of your health.
-Whether you’re training for a marathon or just looking to lose a few pounds, upgrading to a smart scale can give you the edge you need.
+Whether you’re training for a marathon or just looking to lose a few pounds, upgrading to a smart scale like the FitTrack Dara can give you the edge you need.

 A smart scale uses a WiFi connection or Bluetooth to sync up your body metrics to your phone.
 Smart bathroom scales include sensors that measure body fat percentage, bone mass, muscle mass, and heart rate, as well as weighing you.
 Because of the sensors, you should always use scales barefoot.
 Avoid holding any objects that could throw off the analysis, like your phone.